Zach McKinstry Player Props: Tigers vs. Pirates

 Zach McKinstry At The Plate

-- McKinstry has an RBI in 18 of 98 games this season, with multiple RBI in five of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 18 games this year (18.2%), McKinstry has picked up an RBI, and in five of those games (5.1%) he had more than one.
+He has also driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.